andreykurenkov/andreykurenkov.github.io/writing/_posts/2015-10-11-exceptional-people.md

 Such a typically tepid truth - us mere mortals incapable of that heroic Herculean halo,
 and left to grow to see humans do not live in fairly tales, as I did with those around me.

-And the punchline (the funny thing) - in time I liked them all the more for it.
+But you know, funny thing - in time I liked them all the more for it.